 \section{Introduction}

 The emergence of complex global behavior from the interactions of simple, computationally-limited agents is a key topic of interest in distributed computing.
 A standard setting is the \textit{population protocol} model, in which a set of $n$ agents, modeled as simple, anonymous state machines, interact randomly in pairs with the goal of joint computation over the system's state.
-Since its introduction by Angluin et al.~\cite{DBLP:journals/dc/AngluinADFP06}, this model has been used to characterize the evolution of several families of dynamics for solving fundamental tasks such as {majority}, e.g.~\cite{DV12,PVV09, alistarh2015fast,Berenbrink16,GP16,AAG18, doty2022time} and {leader election}, e.g.~\cite{fischer2006self,AG15, DS18, GS18, berenbrink2020optimal}.
-One key feature of the population model is allowing to characterize fine-grained notions of protocol convergence with respect to population size, total number of pair-wise interactions (time), and available per-node memory (space).
-Specifically, the population model leads to fascinating trade-offs between the space and time complexity of relatively-simple local node dynamics, and their complex global convergence behavior, e.g.~\cite{DS18, alistarh2017time, doty2022time, berenbrink2020optimal}.
+Since its introduction by Angluin et al.~\cite{DBLP:journals/dc/AngluinADFP06}, this model has been used to characterize the evolution of several families of dynamics for solving fundamental tasks such as \textit{majority} \cite{DV12,PVV09, alistarh2015fast,Berenbrink16,GP16,AAG18, doty2022time} and \textit{leader election}~\cite{fischer2006self, AG15, DS18, GS18, berenbrink2020optimal}.
+A key feature of this model is allowing to characterize fine-grained notions of protocol convergence with respect to population size, total number of pairwise interactions (time), and available per-agent memory (space), leading to interesting trade-offs between the space and time complexity of simple local dynamics and their complex global convergence behavior~\cite{DS18, alistarh2017time, doty2022time, berenbrink2020optimal}.